 When the biological parents divorce, issues relating to physical custody and legal custody arise, such as the question of the parent entitled to make major decisions about the child.
 Custody, however, is different from and should not be confused with legal guardianship.
 Custody almost always relates to the biological parents of the child.

 If you are filing for guardianship or have received papers alleging you to be an incapacitated person with a third party claiming guardianship over you, we at the law offices of Albert Goodwin are here for you.
-We have offices in New York, NY, Brooklyn, NY and Queens, NY.
-You can call us at 718-509-9774 or send us an email at email@example.com.
+We are located in New York, NY.
+You can call us at 212-233-1233 or send us an email at [email protected].